Janie Hampton: Biography

 In 1991, the British Overseas Development Administration (now the Foreign Commonwealth Development Office) commissioned Hampton to develop its policy on international women's health.
 She then planned reproductive health projects in Africa, South America and Asia for governments and non-government organisations.

 In 1992, Hampton was elected onto the founding committee of Writers in Oxford and became its chair in 2003.
 As part of the 2001 Year of the Artist she was the first Arts Council-sponsored writer-in-residence in a pub.
 She is an Associate Member of Lucy Cavendish College, Cambridge.

 In 2009, Hampton founded the Chauncy Maples Malawi Trust which raised £2 million to improve the health of the people living around Lake Malawi.
 In 2014, she became patron of the Malawi Association UK and represented Malawi as a guest of HM Queen at the Commonwealth Reception at Buckingham Palace.

 In 2016, Hampton began to connect activists, practitioners, politicians, researchers and individuals around the world working to improve menstrual health.
 With The Malawi Girl Guides Association, The Cup Effect Hampton ran a feasibility study in a refugee camp, secondary schools and a national park which showed that women and girls in Malawi want to use menstrual cups.
 Compared to washable cloths or single use pads or tampons, they found cups more comfortable, cheaper, safer and more environmentally sustainable.
 As a result, ActionAid Malawi has begun a national menstrual cup programme.
 Hampton promotes menstrual health through the media, including an essay for Aeon ideas website and for World Menstrual Day.

 Journalism, broadcasting and public speaking

-Hampton has written articles for various newspapers and magazines, including the Guardian, Daily Telegraph, The Times, Independent, Spare Rib, Total Politics, New Statesman, Sunday Telegraph, and The Author.
+Hampton has written articles for various newspapers and magazines, including the Guardian, Daily Telegraph, The Times, The Independent, Spare Rib, Total Politics, New Statesman, Sunday Telegraph, and The Author.
 In 2011, she was appointed Olympics Correspondent of The Oldie magazine.

 Hampton wrote a "History Girl" blog every month with articles on a range of subjects including Elizabeth Fry, hammock exercise, and great women such as Victorian novelist and philanthropist Felicia Skene.

 Hampton has been a journalist in Zimbabwe, Kenya, Democratic Republic of Congo and Uganda and was interviewed about the history of the Olympic Games in London on various radio stations and television channels, including BBC Breakfast and Newsnight.

 Hampton has spoken at Cliveden House, The Oldie literary luncheons, The World Literacy Summit and many literary festivals.